-Policies and Prospects.
+5. Policies and Prospects

-Municipalities are able to exert only a limited influence on the scale and patterning of urban growth, and that is as true of Hamilton as anywhere else.
-For many years, the City attempted to stem the decline of downtown, for example by offering tax breaks or holidays for businesses and land developers.
-In the face of industrial decline and steady suburban expansion - which, it must be said, the suburbs and a regional municipality aided and abetted - these efforts at first met with little success.
-They may have played a part in the recent revival of downtown investment, although it is likely that broader market trends have been the major determinants.
-Apart from the expansion of the GTA, already noted, these include a growing demand for older, walkable urban environments coupled with the fact that the long-term decline of many of Hamilton's older neighbourhoods has created what, to many potential gentrifiers, appears to be a very affordable stock of housing.
-One of the changes that has increased the attractiveness of these districts was the passage of provincial legislation in 2005 which designated a greenbelt that encompasses the entire GTHA.
-This, coupled with municipal policies that promote intensification, have redirected growth pressures into areas of existing urban settlement.
-Given that those pressures have been, and are likely to remain, substantial, reinvestment in the lower city is inevitable.
+Municipalities exert only a limited influence on the scale and patterning of urban growth.
+For many years, the City of Hamilton attempted to stem the decline of downtown, for example, by offering tax breaks or tax holidays for businesses and land developers.
+In the face of industrial decline and steady suburban expansion - which, it must be said, the suburbs and a regional municipality aided and abetted - these efforts met with little success at first.
+They have played a part in the recent revival of downtown investment, although broader market trends have been the major determinants.
+Apart from the expansion of the GTA, already noted, these include a growing demand for older, walkable urban environments and the long-term decline of many of Hamilton's older neighbourhoods, which has created what, to many potential gentrifiers, appears to be a very affordable stock of housing.

+One of the changes that has increased the attractiveness of these districts was the passage of provincial legislation in 2005 which designated a Greenbelt that encompasses the entire GTHA.
+This move, coupled with municipal policies that promote intensification, redirected growth pressures into areas of existing urban settlement.
+There is a continuing debate about how effective such policies have been, and they are currently under review (Allen and Campsie, 2013).
+But growth pressures have been, and are likely to remain, substantial, so that reinvestment in the lower city appears inevitable.

 In this context, one of the City's recent initiatives may have a significant impact.
-In 2005, the City of Hamilton and the Hamilton Community Foundation convened an ongoing Roundtable For Poverty Reduction.
-The HCF initiated a related Tackling Poverty Together project which initially identified eight 'hubs' in disadvantaged neighbourhoods, seven in the lower city and one on the Mountain.
-Often located in a school, these hubs offered "centralized community work", in some ways akin to the sorts of settlement houses that were established in many North American cities in the early twentieth century (Eby, Kitchen and Williams, 2012; Hamilton Community Foundation, 2009).
-Then, in 2010, the publication of what turned out to be the Hamilton Spectator's first 'Code Red' series attracted a good deal of local attention, prompting the City to appoint a 'poverty czar'.
-Inspired by the example of the City of Toronto, a Neighbourhood Development Strategy was devised which targeted funds and staff resources to selected low-income neighbourhoods, for the most part coinciding with the HCF's hubs (Eby, Kitchen and Williams, 2012; Mayo, Klassen and Bahkt, 2012; Johnson, 2012).5 The goals were to strengthen the neighbourhoods by bringing residents together and to provide them with better supports.
-There are some initial successes, but the longer-term effects are as yet unclear (Pecoskie, 2014).
+In 2005, the City of Hamilton and the Hamilton Community Foundation (HCF) convened an ongoing Roundtable for Poverty Reduction.
+The HCF initiated a related Tackling Poverty Together project that initially identified eight "hubs" in disadvantaged neighbourhoods: seven in the lower city and one on the Mountain.
+Often located in a school, these hubs offered "centralized community work," in some ways akin to that of settlement houses established in many North American cities in the early 20th century (Eby, Kitchen, and Williams, 2012; Hamilton Community Foundation, 2009).

+Then, in 2010, the publication of what turned out to be the Hamilton Spectator's first "Code Red" series attracted a good deal of local attention, prompting the City to appoint a "poverty czar."
+Inspired by the example of the City of Toronto, a Neighbourhood Development Strategy was devised which targeted funds and staff resources to selected low-income neighbourhoods, for the most part coinciding with the HCF's hubs (Eby, Kitchen, and Williams, 2012; Mayo,